“Are you ready to order, sir?”

 He was like those metal slinky toys— fall, drop.
 Fall, drop.
 Fall, drop.

-He stalked toward Aleksir with the lazy, loping prowl of a predator toying with its food, which Aleksir the intended meal.
+He stalked toward Aleksir with the lazy, loping prowl of a predator toying with its food, which made Aleksir the intended meal.
 Aleksir wouldn’t make more than a light appetizer, though, really, and he debated telling the man so.

 “Don’t come any closer,” Aleksir warned.